 Outer Spaces

-The selected artists will receive a £3,000 fee, access to a large Outer Spaces studio/exhibition space and support from the Outer Spaces team.
+This exhibition is the outcome of a six-month Outer Spaces commissioning project which highlights the complexities of hidden mental health challenges in society today, inspired by the Scottish Mental Health Arts Festival’s 2024 theme IN/VISIBLE.
+The selected artists received a £3,000 fee, access to a large Outer Spaces studio/exhibition space and support from the Outer Spaces team.

 Exhibition